Panorama-of-Oia-in-Santorini-Greece-on-Hannah-trip

 Thanks for reading!

-Santorini truly lives up to the hype, and we hope this 3-day itinerary helps you make the most of your time on the island.
-We followed this exact plan and felt it offered a great mix of famous sights, local gems, and time to relax.
+Santorini truly lives up to the hype, and I hope this 3-day itinerary helps you make the most of your time on the island.
+I followed this exact plan and felt it offered a great mix of famous sights, local gems, and time to relax.
 From swimming at Red Beach to cliffside dinners and unforgettable sunsets at sea, every day felt special.

 If you’re continuing your travels near Greece, don’t miss our other Europe blogs here.
 Or check out some of our favorites below to help you plan the rest of your adventure!